SEO for Artists

 seo for artists

-Building semantics is the process of building more meaning into the words you use in your content.
-You need to find the collection of meanings you would want to appear on Search Engines.
+Building semantics is building more meaning into the words you use in your content.
+It would help if you found the collection of meanings you would want to appear on Search Engines.

 For example, I’m an artist, and my paintings are contrasted.
-I want to describe my art using words that are similar to ‘contrasted paintings’.
+I want to describe my art using words similar to “contrasted paintings.”
 Moz Keyword Explorer is a great tool for this.

 Let’s look for the Keyword tools:

-My query will be “contrast paintings”.
-Here I see a list of suggested words with decent Monthly volume.
+My query will be “contrast paintings.”
+Here, I see a list of suggested words with a decent Monthly volume.
 I will select the ones that fit my style:

 • chiaroscuro (8915 monthly searches)